tomitomas/plugin-mybin/docs/en_US/index.md

 # Utilisation

-Each equipment creates 2 comamnds:
+Each equipment creates 3 comamnds:
-- 1 indicating if the bin needs to be put out
+- one indicating if the bin needs to be put out
-- 1 to acknowledge it.
+- one to acknowledge it.
 This command will be automatically called at collect time
+- one counter which increments itself at each ack (manual or automatic)

 # Contributions